ryancur/Alpha-Research-Momentum/README.md

 Reject the Null Hypothesis: **True**

+For this specific type of strategy I got a p-value of .005857, which is less than alpha, meaning I would reject the null hypothesis.
+My interpretation of this hypothesis test would be that if the strategy has no effect in the market, .5857% of research studies will obtain the effect observed in this sample, or larger, because of random sample error.
+It is worded this way because we assume the null hypothesis is true.
+However, since I was able to obtain a p-value less than alpha, I reject the null hypothesis, moving forward with this strategy in practice.

 ## Further Work
+- Build more inclusive plots that look at all or more of the sample of stocks chosen.
 - Query an API, such as Yahoo Finance, to create a dynamic filter for the long and short portfolios.
 - Filter the top 10 best performing and worst performing equities into a long portfolio and a short portfolio dynamically.
 - Apply a coefficient to discriminate between stocks that follow a more stable trend to stocks that are more volatile (i.e. apply R2 from a linear regression).